 I came across this very helpful glossary of Portuguese food terms.
 You’ll have to work out the pronunciation yourself, or with the help of an online dictionary that has audio but it will go a long way towards helping you understand menus in restaurants.

 If you enjoy a social drink on your travels, this post will help: How to say Cheers! in 50 different languages

 Portuguese Sayings is a fun Facebook page which translates traditional Portuguese proverbs into literal English which usually sounds nonsensical.
 Fortunately, it also explains the real meaning and when you’d use such an expression.

 Pit yourself against native speakers

-Even the Portuguese are confused about when to use a circumflect (^) and plenty more besides.
-The national television channel RTP has a regular feature called Bom Português where they stop passers-by and test their knowledge of their own language.
+Even the Portuguese get confused about when to use a circumflect (^) and plenty more besides.
+The national television channel RTP had a regular feature called Bom Português where they stopped passers-by to test their knowledge of their own language.
 It could help you learn the correct spelling of tricky words, too.

 Watch Portuguese television online

 Even if you’re not living in Portugal or hooked up to the national channels, you can still watch programmes on demand on your PC or mobile devices via RTP Play and other stations, including SIC and TVI.

 The best Portuguese radio station for listening practice